Probability and probability density

 Intuition

 Does that seem counter-intuitive?
 How can a point have zero probability of being sampled, when some point ultimately does get sampled?
 One way to wrap your head around this, is to imagine a uniform distribution on $n$ points equally space between $0$ and $1$.
 For $n=4$ each point has probability $1/4$ of being sampled.
-As we increae $n$, the probability $1/n$ goes to zero.
+As we increase $n$, the probability $1/n$ goes to zero.
 We can make the probability as close to zero as we like.
 After we sample, one point must have been chosen, even though the probability of that happening was astronomically small.

 Probability density functions are the natural limit of this process, where the probability of each individual outcome becomes zero, and we can only use density to describe the relative likelihood of outcomes.
 Perhaps your intuition is right, and perhaps it’s silly to think of an outcome with probability 0 actually existing.
 Just like a number with infinitely many decimal places can’t actually “exist” in our universe.